gbv/beaconspec/beacon.md

 Note that in contrast to Beacon text files, link fields MAY include line breaks, which are removed by whitespace normalization.
-Furthermore id field, qualifier field and target field MAY include a vertical bar, which is encoded as `%7C` during construction the link.
+Furthermore id field, annotation field and target field MAY include a vertical bar, which is encoded as `%7C` during construction the link.

 # Security Considerations

 ...TODO...

-(URLs MAY be used to inject code and qualifiers MAY be used to inject HTML?)
+(URLs MAY be used to inject code and annotations MAY be used to inject HTML?)